 When drafting your responses this year, you must demonstrate how your service delivery aligns with the local Integrated Care Board (ICB) priorities.
 This requires a deeper level of research before you even start writing.
 To ensure your bid is competitive under these new rules, you should focus on several key performance indicators:

-• Outcome-Based Care: You must move beyond “hours of care delivered” and show how your interventions reduce hospital readmissions or delay the need for more intensive residential care.
+You must move beyond “hours of care delivered” and show how your interventions reduce hospital readmissions or delay the need for more intensive residential care.
+Outcome-based commissioning in social care is now the standard, not the exception.

-• Workforce Resilience: Commissioners are looking for evidence of the Real Living Wage, robust career pathways, and high staff retention rates to ensure service continuity.
+Commissioners are looking for evidence of the Real Living Wage, robust career pathways, and high staff retention rates to ensure service continuity.
+Your workforce strategy must be clearly documented and backed by data.

-• Community Integration: Your ability to link service users with local voluntary groups and “social prescribing” assets is now a scored requirement in most local authority tenders.
+Your ability to link service users with local voluntary groups and “social prescribing” assets is now a scored requirement in most local authority tenders.
+Demonstrating genuine community partnerships will set your bid apart.

 The Central Digital Platform: Your New “Passport”